Who8MyLunch/NutMeg/README.md

 # NutMeg

 A collection of simple video processing tools.
-Nice Python wrappers classes and functions for predefined ffmpeg commands.
+Nice Python classes and functions that wrap practical functionality predefined ffmpeg commands.